sandwwraith/KEEP/proposals/extensions/serialization.md

 * Should `@Optional` annotation be applied automatically when property has default value? [#19](https://github.com/Kotlin/kotlinx.serialization/issues/19)
 * Should primitive arrays (ByteArray etc) be treated specially by plugin or should it be burden of format implementation to handle them? [#52](https://github.com/Kotlin/kotlinx.serialization/issues/52)
 * How to support different class name representations for different formats in polymorphism? [#168](https://github.com/Kotlin/kotlinx.serialization/issues/168)
-* Should polymorphic serializer omit class name in trivial cases (primitives)? [#40](https://github.com/Kotlin/kotlinx.serialization/issues/40)
+* Should polymorphic serializer omit class name in trivial cases (primitives) and how to implement this? [#40](https://github.com/Kotlin/kotlinx.serialization/issues/40)

 ## Future work